 Both races are USAT Sanctioned and are held at Quassy Amusement Park on Route 64 in Middlebury, CT.
 The Sprint distance starts with a half-mile swim in spring-fed Lake Quassapaug, enjoy the challenging 10.5 mile bike around the lake, and the out-and-back 3.1 mile run.
 There is a First Timers division for those tackling their first Triathlon ever, with medals for all first time finishers.
 With close to 100 first-timers each year, this race has become a favorite for first time triathletes!

 The Olympic distance race features a clean and clear one mile lake swim in Lake Quassapaug, enjoy a 25 mile challenging one loop bike course through classic New England farm country, and a 6.2 mile run on shaded back roads.

-For the USAT NE Regional Championship Olympic Du, here’s what we’ll do: The 2015 Duathlon Olympic Option will start with a 2 Mile run, then the same course as the Olympic Tri.
-Run will be started about the same time as Olympic Tri swim, heading up left out of the park on Route 64, turn left on Tranquility Rd.
+The Olympic Duathlon will start with a 2 Mile run, then the same course as the Olympic Triathlon.
+The opening run will be started after the last wave of the Olympic Tri swim.
+Left out of the park onto Route 64, turn left on Tranquility Rd.
 The turnaround will be on Tranquility, just before Upper Whittemore Rd.
 The 2 mi run will be followed by a 25 mile bike and the standard 6.2 mile run.